leeprovoost/go-rest-api-template/README.md

 }
 ```

-BTW, notice the `appEnv.render.JSON`?
+BTW, did you notice the `appEnv.render.JSON`?
 That's part of `"github.com/unrolled/render"` and allows us to render JSON output when we send data back to the client.

 So, this will return the following to the client: